Skip to main content

 You can set up an automation that will use Gmail to send personalized emails to each team member with details of their responsibilities and deadlines.
 It can also push any updates to a team Slack channel.

 The number of agents and automation steps you add to the workflow is up to you.
 You can build a fully-fledged AI team or keep it lean and organize your agents into small, agile squads.
+Learn more about autonomous task management and how to build your first AI agent.

 Content Creation and Curation